It is agreed

-Client agrees that changes or cancellations to any Course booking is subject to availability and Nexacu’s Booking Policy.
+Client agrees to all terms of the Nexacu’s Booking Policy including that changes or cancellations to any Course booking is subject to availability.

 Client agrees that Nexacu may change the terms of its Booking Policy at any time.
 The amended Booking Policy takes effect for each booking made on or after the date the amended Booking Policy is published on Nexacu’s website.

 Client acknowledges that Client alone is responsible for its (or its Personnel’s) use of the Website and protection of its password.
 Client is also responsible for all activities that occur in connection with Client’s account.
 Client agrees to notify Nexacu promptly in writing of any unauthorised use of Client’s account.

 Nexacumay suspend (in part or in whole), and without prior notice to Client, the Client’s access to the Website or provision of the Course or Additional Services if:

 (a) there is a malfunction, fault or breakdown of any of Nexacu (or its contractor’s) equipment or if we (or our contractor) needs to do any repairs, maintenance or service on any part of the Website;

 (b) Nexacu is required by law to do so;

 (c) an event of Exceptional Circumstance occurs, which affects or may affect Nexacu’s ability to provide the Course or Additional Services;